s3633096/SEPM/cincoticket/README.txt

 for this user will use the new password.
 *Note that as we have not implemented a database yet, the change will only pertain to the current session of the application.
-*Also note that this is separate to the 'Reset Password' feature which appears on the screen BEFORE logging in.